richa-vermaa/Databricks360/walkthroughs/14_dwh_dashboards.md

 14. Rename the canvas page to 'Summary'

 15. Last of all, click 'Publish' to publish and share your Dashboard.
-On the Publish NYC Taxi Cab Analysis page, Enable Genie on the bottom and click Publish.<BR>
+On the Publish NYC Taxi Cab Analysis page, Enable Genie on the bottom and click Publish.<BR>&nbsp;<BR>
     ![picture alt](/imagery/dwh_14_08_publish.png)
     <br>